 Around 9-11 was the magic age for us.
 Everything changed.
 Now I’m almost happy to never try to educate them again, they’re doing a great job all by themselves.

 I think it all boils down to trying too hard, expecting a lot and doing too much too soon.
 Leave them alone and let them develop and learn in their own unique ways.
 It’s been amazing to watch it happen.
+I started thinking we were working towards the exams school kids sit, I now know that should they want to sit exams, even that can be done differently for homeschoolers.
 What mistakes would you add?